Estimation-product-quality-features/FeedAI/README.md

 > ``` sudo docker exec -it grain_prod firebase init hosting ```

 Follow the instructions given by firebase and choose the corresponding firebase projekt you want to deploy to.
 Note that as "public directory" **build** has to be specified.
 Additionally the page should be rewritten as single page.
+When ask to overwrite existing files the answer is "No".

 Finally deploy your webapp using